Food & Water Europe Welcomes Withdrawal of Plans for a Mega Dairy in the UK

 This didn’t suit everyone.
 U.S. agribusiness claimed a 53 per cent reduction in their exports and wanted something done.
 So trade agreements restricting what European farmers can grow were part of setting up the World Trade Organization (WTO).
 Since then, EU soy production has plummeted and imports are up 57.1 per cent.
 Now EU soy imports are big business, dependent on factory farms to survive.

 The Roundtable on Responsible Soy (RTRS) is a group of multinational traders (such as Cargill), agribusinesses (such as Monsanto), processors (such as Nestlé) and food retailers trying to greenwash industrial soy, including GM soy.
-Read more in our press release, “New ‘responsible’ soya label meets global rejection” and our press briefing, “Over 25.000 people tell Ahold: stop misleading consumers, genetically modified toxic soy is not responsible!”
+Read more in “New ‘responsible’ soya label meets global rejection” and our press briefing, “Over 25.000 people tell Ahold: stop misleading consumers, genetically modified toxic soy is not responsible!”

 GM soy-fuelled factory farms are not inevitable, they are a choice.
 Food & Water Europe chooses small and family farms because they produce the humane, quality food which people want and the environment needs — while nurturing rural communities.